 Audio Description for other languages:

 The standard practice in Audio Description is to not describe narrative content, because it would cause cognitive overload for the viewer (either because they are hearing the narrative content, or receiving it via the captions).
-Also, our Audio Description offering is for English or Spanish content only: our Describer needs to be able to understand the content, in order to describe it.
+Also, our Audio Description offering is for English, Spanish or French content only: our Describer needs to be able to understand the content, in order to describe it.
 If the content is in a foreign language, she cannot describe it.
-If it is in a foreign language and English or Spanish subtitles are provided, then we can attempt to describe it, but this is a non-standard scenario.
-If you also want the English or Spanish subtitles captured in the Audio Description results, there will likely be an additional surcharge.
-In either case, if you want Audio Description for non-English or non-Spanish content, contact us before placing an Audio Description request.
-Also note that, in general, it is assumed that an English or Spanish caption file will be made available to the audience, either provided by you (if the content is in a language we don't support) or by our service (if the content is in Spanish, French or German), since the Describer will not be describing the narrative track (even if it appears in subtitles).
+If it is in a foreign language and English, Spanish or French subtitles are provided, then we can attempt to describe it, but this is a non-standard scenario.
+If you also want the English, Spanish or French subtitles captured in the Audio Description results, there will likely be an additional surcharge.
+In either case, if you want Audio Description for content that is not in English, Spanish or French, contact us before placing an Audio Description request.
+Also note that, in general, it is assumed that an English, Spanish or French caption file will be made available to the audience, either provided by you (if the content is in a language we don't support) or by our service (if the content is in Spanish, French or German), since the Describer will not be describing the narrative track (even if it appears in subtitles).